leemagnusson/robotics-toolbox-matlab/MATLAB/haoran_model/readme.md

 3/16/2016

-1. start_up_haoran.m: this is a script that initiate the folder
+1. startup_haoran.m: this is a script that initiate the folder

 2. main.m: import URDF and draw robot at different joint configuration.